Bedonia: Main sights

+Secular and natural sites

-The ancient Arc of Entrance to the old town is now being included in the breathtaking system of the "Peschiera Park".
-Also, in Via Trieste (Trieste street) there is an important historical building that shows the Landi family symbol.
-It's among the most important noble constructions in the whole valley of river Taro.
+The ancient Arc of Entrance to the old town is now being included in the system of the "Peschiera Park".
+Also, in Via Trieste (Trieste street) there is a historical building that shows the Landi family symbol.

-Of value are the natural resources and landscapes.
 North of the town, the Mountain Pelpi reaches 1410 m, on top of which there is a huge cross.
 It is a pilgrimage site after a miracle of the Virgin Mary occurred over a century ago.

 In the center of the village a river runs (Pelpirana) which converges a few miles after into the Taro River.

 A few kilometers west, the tallest mountain (Monte Penna) reaches about 1745 m.
 It is also a pilgrimage place and a suggestive rocky peak surrounded by green forests.
 However the province lies between 468 and 1745 m above sea level.

 During recent years, many sporting structures have been built (swimming pool, camping, tennis fields, etc.).